In Washington, we pride ourselves on putting the health and safety of our communities first. We all deserve clean air, clean water, and clean energy.

 Power Past Fracked Gas

-As a member of the Power Past Fracked Gas coalition, we work to protect the health and safety of Pacific Northwest communities and climate by accelerating an equitable transition off fossil fuels.
+As a member of the Power Past Fracked Gas coalition, we work to protect the health and safety of Pacific Northwest communities and climate by moving our communities off fossil fuels with an equitable plan that doesn’t leave residents behind.

 We are proud of our progress on clean energy solutions and hard-fought victories over the coal and oil industries.
-We’ve stopped North America’s largest coal and oil terminals, created historic land use policies banning new fossil fuel infrastructure, and protected clean air and water for future generations.
+We’ve stopped North America’s largest coal and oil terminals, created historic land use policies banning new dirty energy projects, and protected clean air and water for future generations.
 Clean energy investments are driving down energy costs and creating stable, high-paying jobs that can’t be outsourced.
+That’s the future we all want for Washington.

 - Sightline Institute, “Tacoma’s Proposed LNG Plant Raises Safety Concerns”